Julian Bennet Vogel

 • Scarcity, storytelling, and community as tools

-• Sales without discounts – building true demand
+• Sales with discounts

-FEBRUARY – MAY
+PHASE #5: FEBRUARY – MAY

-JUNE
+PHASE #6: JUNE

 THE FINALS – CLOSING & REPORTING

-• Judged evaluation in categories
+• AWARDS: Judged evaluation in categories

 • Digital award show or local celebration event